-This is my review of Cal Newport’s new book Deep Work, in which he makes the case that cultivating a capacity for intense concentration is the key competitive skill in the new knowledge economy.
+This is my review of Cal Newport’s new book Deep Work (affiliate link), in which he makes the case that cultivating a capacity for intense concentration is the key competitive skill in the new knowledge economy.

 First, this is a well-written, thoughtful book with relevant stories and practical how-to’s for cultivating focus.
 I’m a fan of Cal Newport’s blog Study Hacks, and was happy to see him expand on some of the ideas mentioned there.
 I’m also a big proponent of deep work generally.